-The transfer of movable property (other than of nominal value) should be in writing and signed by the transferring party.
-If movable property is leased, a transfer of the leased property usually requires the owner's consent along with written confirmation that the transferee accepts the terms of the lease.
+Transfers of movable property (other than of nominal value) should be in writing and signed by the transferring party.
+If movable property is leased, a transfer of the leased property usually requires the owner's consent along with written confirmation that the transferee accepts the lease terms.